See below for Airport to City Tips & Warnings

 The previous operator issued a bus and tram pdf network map in 2021, which is still a useful overview (Click the map image below).
 But for fully updated timetables and service information about Florence’s buses, night buses, electric buses and trams, go to the Autolinee Toscane website.
 There’s a trip planner, timetables, live bus arrivals, info on how to buy tickets, and more.

 Click to view and download the full-size pdf map.

-Florence airport to city – tram or bus?
+Florence airport to city – tram, bus or taxi transfer?

 • Both take approximately 20 minutes.